Phimosis: Epidemiology

-A number of medical reports of phimosis incidence have been published over the years.
-They vary widely because of the difficulties of distinguishing physiological phimosis (developmental nonretractility) from pathological phimosis, definitional differences, ascertainment problems, and the multiple additional influences on post-neonatal circumcision rates in cultures where most newborn males are circumcised.
-A commonly cited incidence statistic for pathological phimosis is 1% of uncircumcised males.
+A number of medical reports on the incidence of phimosis have been published over the years.
+These reports vary widely due to challenges in distinguishing physiological phimosis (developmental non-retractility) from pathological phimosis, definitional differences, ascertainment issues, and various additional factors influencing post-neonatal circumcision rates in cultures where most newborn males are circumcised.
+A commonly cited statistic for the incidence of pathological phimosis is 1% among uncircumcised males.
 When phimosis is simply equated with nonretractility of the foreskin after age 3 years, considerably higher incidence rates have been reported.

 Others have described incidences in adolescents and adults as high as 50%, though it is likely that many cases of physiological phimosis or partial nonretractility were included.

 History

-According to some accounts, phimosis prevented Louis XVI of France from impregnating his wife, Marie Antoinette, for the first seven years of their marriage, but this theory was later discredited.
+According to some accounts, phimosis prevented King Louis XVI of France from impregnating his wife, Marie Antoinette, for the first seven years of their marriage, but this theory was later discredited.
 She was 14 and he was 15 when they married in 1770.
 However, the presence and nature of his genital anomaly is not considered certain, and some scholars (such as Vincent Cronin and Simone Bertiere) assert that surgical repair would have been mentioned in the records of his medical treatments if this had indeed occurred.
 Non-retractile prepuce in adolescence is normal, common, and usually resolves with increasing maturity.

-US president James Garfield was assassinated by Charles Guiteau in 1881.
+US president James A. Garfield was assassinated by Charles J. Guiteau in 1881.
 Guiteau's autopsy report indicated that he had phimosis.
 At the time, this led to the speculation that Guiteau's murderous behavior was due to phimosis-induced insanity.